mingyuan-xia/AppBox/README.md

 * Run it in adb shell, its commandline is the same as `strace`.
 * At runtime, you will see both terminal output (vanilla `strace` outputs) and logcat output (our patch).
 * GDB debugging is possible, but might be nasty cuz the sandbox itself is stracing some other process.
 It might worth having a try later.

+## Modification tips

+* The code is still under active development and lots of files are copied over from an old project, making it a bit messy.
+* In general, `jni/*` is mostly the direct clone of `platform_external_strace` from Google.
+A few files are altered to allow NDK standalone build.
+And a few other files are changed for the purpose of hooking into appbox code.
+* The top-level make file `jni/Android.mk` is mostly from the original clone and a few line to statically link appbox code.
+* Appbox code is built with its own CFLAGS (in separate from strace) into a static library, and then linked by strace.
+Essentially, appbox code should not depend on any headers other than those in `jni/appbox/`.
+This can help avoid lots of platform-specific and differnet-version-header definition headache.
+Appbox exports its interfaces in sandbox.h, which is included by strace.